 While grapes will last from 3 to 10 days, depending on if they are kept at room temperature or in the freezer, raisins have a much longer shelf life.

 An open bag of raisins usually lasts from 3 to 6 months after the expiration date if kept in the pantry, and from 6 to 12 months if kept in the fridge.
 Frozen raisins can last over a year if stored properly.

 When you store unopened raisins, you can expect them to last from 6 to 12 months at room temperature and 1 to 2 years in the fridge.
 Unopened raisins can last indefinitely in the freezer, but to be safe, you should check for any signs of spoilage when they are completely thawed out.

 The Verdict On Raisins

-Make sure to keep your raisins away from the heat by storing them away from windows and ovens.
+Keep your raisins away from the heat by storing them away from windows and ovens.
 Avoid letting them get in contact with any moisture, which can accelerate their spoilage.
 When you open your bag of raisins, don’t forget: choose a good container with an airtight lid to guarantee they will last as long as you need them to.

 Raisins are a healthy snack that can help prevent anemia, relieve constipation and protect both your bones and your teeth.
 They are a great source of energy when you are exercising, but should not be consumed in excess due to their high sugar content.

-There are a number of ways you can add raisins to your meals, you just have to find the right recipe for you and start cooking!
+There are a number of ways you can add raisins to your meals, and you just have to find the right recipe for you and start cooking!